Skip to main content

 h_f = f (L / D) (v^2 / 2g)

-and the pressure drop is dp = rho g h_f, where h_f is head loss (m), f is the Darcy friction factor, L is length (m), D is internal diameter (m), v is mean velocity (m/s), g is 9.81 m/s^2 and rho is density (kg/m^3).
+and the pressure drop is dp = rho g h_f, where h_f is head loss (m), f is the Darcy friction factor, L is length (m), D is internal diameter (m), v is mean velocity (m/s), g is standard gravity (9.80665 m/s^2, the value the calculator and the Studio both use) and rho is density (kg/m^3).

 Mean velocity comes from continuity, v = Q / A with A = pi D^2 / 4, and the flow regime is set by the Reynolds number Re = rho v D / mu = v D / nu.